andrasg/samba-with-ad/README.md

 ## Join AD domain through net

+This joins the computer to the domain through net too.
+Yes, you need to join through `net` too, not just through `realm`.

 ```
 sudo net ads join -U Administrator
 ```

-Note: replace Administrator with the user that has permissions to join computers to the domain.
+> Note: replace Administrator with the username that has permissions to join computers to the domain.

-## Create a share
+## Create a Samba share

 Create the share directory: